shminglebob/CGT-141-Final/static/md/Three Link Inverse Kinematics.md

 ## Three-Link Inverse Kinematics in $\mathbb{R}^3$

-Starting this chapter, I want to preface that this is surprisingly easier to do.
+Starting this chapter, I want to preface that this is surprisingly easy to do.
 We can pretty much just reduce this problem into a two-link problem in 2D.
 By doing so, we can remove a degree of freedom and add it back later after the harder calculations are done.

 First, let's define our known variables.
 Most variables are the same but some are changed for example: